Here’s a bio and summary of Dr. Dave’s contributions to the pool world and here are some background articles:

-What does your typical day as Mechanical Engineering professor consist of?
+What did your typical day as Mechanical Engineering professor consist of?

-I prepare for classes, give lectures, help and mentor students that visit my office, drop in on Lab courses to make sure things are running smoothly and to answer student questions, write technical papers (for journals and conferences) and pool articles (for Billiards Digest), read articles and books supporting my research and pool interests, respond to e-mail from students and pool enthusiasts, respond to messages posted on the Billiards Digest CCB and AZBilliards online discussion forums, maintain and expand all of my websites (pool and engineering related), serve on university committees (e.g., to make changes in curriculum and hire new people), do volunteer work for the American Society for Mechanical Engineers (ASME), plan trips (e.g., for the “Illustrated Principles of Pool and Billiards” talk that I used to give around the country), and plan, think about, and do work on my “mechatronics” textbook (dealing with electronics for mechanical engineers) and future pool instruction projects.
-In my spare time, I also give individual pool lessons and run an annual Summer School Boot Camps for the Billiard University.
+I prepared for classes, gave lectures, helped and mentored students that visited my office, dropped in on Lab courses to make sure things are running smoothly and to answer student questions, wrote technical papers (for journals and conferences) and pool articles (for Billiards Digest), read articles and books supporting my research and pool interests, responded to e-mails from students and pool enthusiasts, responded to messages posted on the AZBilliards online discussion forum, maintained and expanded all of my websites (pool and engineering related), served on university committees (e.g., to make changes in curriculum and hire new people), did volunteer work for the American Society for Mechanical Engineers (ASME), planned trips (e.g., for the “Illustrated Principles of Pool and Billiards” talk that I gave around the country), and planned, thought about, and did work on my “mechatronics” textbook (dealing with electronics for mechanical engineers) and future pool instruction projects.
+In my spare time, I also gave individual pool lessons and ran an annual Summer School Boot Camps for the Billiard University.

 Do you teach billiards/pool to individuals in a unique or different way?

 I certainly have a more high-tech approach than many pool instructors.
 For example, I do detailed video analysis of each student’s technique.
 I also help the students learn to understand what they are doing and why and how certain things work or don’t work at the table.
 Some instructors just tell them what to do.
 I think my approach is better in the long run … and more fun.

 How did you start with the idea of writing your books?

 It takes a lot of dedication to write a book, did it take you a while to complete, and what was involved?